Parkinson’s: Manganese at the Brain Stem?

 “[G]lyphosate, through its disruption of bile acid homeostasis, ironically promotes toxic accumulation of Mn in the brainstem, leading to conditions such as PD and prion diseases.”: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4392553/

-What if, with ALS, I have crossed Alpha.
+And what if, with ALS, I have crossed Alpha.
 From my point of view, the universe is no longer decelerating and contracting; it is accelerating and expanding, and I need to do the same.
 When I perceive iron, I use my manganese (“reverse magnetism”) to expand.
+Amyotrophic lateral sclerosis (ALS) takes its other name from American baseball legend Lou “the iron horse” Gehrig.

 I am both creating a context, and responding to that context, at the same time.

 Sodium: the universe is expanding, so I need to contract.
-But the reason the universe appears to be expanding is that I am high sodium.
+But perhaps the reason the universe appears to be expanding is that my brain is high in sodium.

 Potassium: the universe is contracting, so I need to expand.
-But the reason the universe appears to be contracting is that I am high potassium.
+But perhaps the reason the universe appears to be contracting is that my brain is high in potassium.

 Posted in